idaks/PW-explorer/README.md

                         Scaling Graph.
-Deafults to 5.0 -clustering           use DBScan Algorithm to cluster the Possible Worlds -dendrogram           create various dendrograms using scipy -custom_visualization_func CUSTOM_VISUALIZATION_FUNC
+Deafults to 5.0 -clustering           use DBScan Algorithm to cluster the Possible Worlds -dendrogram           create various dendrograms using scipy -custom_visualization_func CUSTOM_VISUALIZATION_FUNC CUSTOM_VISUALIZATION_FUNC
-                        provide the .py file (without the .py) containing your custom visualisation function.
-The function signature
+                        provide the module name and path to the python file containing your custom visualisation function, in that order The function signature should be
-                        should be visualize(**kwargs) the following arguments
+                        visualize(**kwargs) the following arguments are
-                        are provided: dfs, relations, pws, project_name,
+                        provided: dfs, relations, pws, project_name,
                         dist_matrix, save_to_folder, of which the
                         visualization function may use any subsetfrom parsing the ASP solutions and the connection to the generated